 Host Family Questions

 Host families are required to provide 3 meals a day and a bed (delegates can share a room with same gender siblings).
 All delegates provide their own spending money for other expenses.
-Our FLEX students receive stipends for personal spending money, school fees (athletics, fine arts, yearbook, etc.), and civics education events.
+Our FLEX and YES students receive stipends for personal spending money, school fees (athletics, fine arts, yearbook, etc.), and civics education events.
 Delegates are treated as family members not guests, so they are expected to contribute to family chores like their host brothers and sisters.